 Now we’ll be discussing the signs indicating a bad head gasket meaning a failed one so that you can know when you should actually replace one.

 Signs Indicating Cylinder Head Gasket Failure

-There can be quite a few reasons why your engine head gasket could fail where the most common being the exposure at high-pressure.
-Whatever reason you gasket fails for, find it out with the following signs that your head gasket is no more!
+There can be quite a few reasons why your engine head gasket could fail was the most common being exposure to high pressure.
+Whatever reason your gasket fails, find it out with the following signs that your head gasket is no more!